Mir

 Mir (Мир, /ru/; lit. 'peace' or 'world') was a space station operated in low Earth orbit from 1986 to 2001, first by the Soviet Union and later by the Russian Federation.
 Mir was the first modular space station and was assembled in orbit from 1986 to 1996.
-It had a greater mass than any previous spacecraft.
-At the time it was the largest artificial satellite in orbit, succeeded by the International Space Station (ISS) after Mir's deorbiting.
+At the time it was the largest artificial satellite in orbit, only being succeeded by the International Space Station (ISS) after Mir's deorbiting in 2001.
 The station served as a microgravity research laboratory in which crews conducted experiments in biology, human biology, physics, astronomy, meteorology, and spacecraft systems with a goal of developing technologies required for permanent occupation of space.

-Mir was the first continuously inhabited long-term research station in orbit and held the record for the longest continuous human presence in space at 3,644 days, until it was surpassed by the ISS on 23 October 2010.
-It holds the record for the longest single human spaceflight, with Valeri Polyakov spending 437 days and 18 hours on the station between 1994 and 1995.
-Mir was occupied for a total of twelve and a half years out of its fifteen-year lifespan, having the capacity to support a resident crew of three, or larger crews for short visits.
+Mir was the first continuously inhabited long-term research station in orbit and previously held the record for the longest continuous human presence in space at 3,644 days, until it was surpassed by the ISS in 2010.
+It holds the record for the longest single human spaceflight, Valeri Polyakov, who spent 437 days on the station from 1994 until 1995.
+Mir's typical crew size was 3, though larger short-term crews made an appearance, peaking at ten during STS-71.
+Occupied for twelve and a half years out of its fifteen-year lifespan, 105 cosmonauts and astronauts from 12 different nations visited the station, and conducted 80 spacewalks.

-Following the success of the Salyut programme, Mir represented the next stage in the Soviet Union's space station programme.
-The first module of the station, known as the core module or base block, was launched in 1986 and followed by six further modules.
-Proton rockets were used to launch all of its components except for the docking module, which was installed by US Space Shuttle mission STS-74 in 1995.
-When complete, the station consisted of seven pressurised modules and several unpressurised components.
+Mir was the next stage of the Soviet space programme's station development, following the success of six crewed single-module stations under the Salyut programme; its inaugural flight, Soyuz T-15, also conducted the only station-to-station trip, docking with Salyut 7 during its mission.
+Consisting of seven pressurised modules and several unpressurised components, its initial Core Module was launched in 1986.
+Proton rockets launched all components, except the Docking Module, which was installed by the Space Shuttle on STS-74.
 Power was provided by several photovoltaic arrays attached directly to the modules.
-The station was maintained at an orbit between 296 and 421 km altitude and travelled at an average speed of 27,700 km/h, completing 15.7 orbits per day.
+The station was maintained at an orbit between 296 and 421 km altitude, completing 15.7 orbits per day at an inclination of 51.6°.

-The station was launched as part of the Soviet Union's crewed spaceflight programme effort to maintain a long-term research outpost in space, and following the collapse of the USSR, was operated by the new Russian Federal Space Agency (RKA).
-As a result, most of the station's occupants were Soviet; through international collaborations such as the Interkosmos, Euromir and Shuttle–Mir programmes, the station was made accessible to space travellers from several Asian, European and North American nations.
+Initially, the station was operated by NPO Energia with subcontracting to KB Salyut.
+Following the dissolution of the Soviet Union, Mir was operated by the Russian Federal Space Agency (RKA).
+Most of the station's occupants were Soviet/Russian; through international collaborations such as the Interkosmos, Euromir and Shuttle–Mir programmes, the station was made accessible to space travellers from several Asian, European and North American nations.
 Mir was deorbited in March 2001 after funding was cut off.
 The cost of the Mir programme was estimated by former RKA General Director Yuri Koptev in 2001 as $4.2 billion over its lifetime (including development, assembly and orbital operation).
+As of 2026, five of the ten longest human spaceflights ever were aboard Mir.